Korivash/Korivash-Radio-Commands/COMMANDS.md

 | **Sub exempt** | Subs bypass all auto-filters and can post whitelisted links freely |

 - Phonk Points persist across streams but reset if the browser source is cleared
-- Strike counts reset with each browser session (OBS restart)
+- Strike counts persist in localStorage and survive OBS restarts (reset only if browser source is cleared)
+- Banned words persist in localStorage — use `!banwords` to see the current active list
 - Duel expires after 60 seconds if the challenged user doesn't respond
+- Rate limit windows are rolling 60-second windows, not per-minute buckets

 ---